-- If HEMS is significantly delayed or unavailable, consider blood component access: - Metropolitan Melbourne: contact the Metro Clinician. - Regional Victoria: contact Adult Retrieval Victoria either directly or via the Rural Clinician - The initial attending MICA unit should not delay arrival at the scene to obtain PRBC. - Scene time should not be prolonged waiting for PRBC. - ARV / PIPER should be notified of any patient requiring PRBC that is not transported to a Major Trauma Centre.
+- If HEMS is significantly delayed or unavailable, consider blood component access: - Metropolitan Melbourne: contact the Metro Clinician. - Regional Victoria: contact the Adult Retrieval Victoria Clinical Co-ordinator.
+If ARV is unable to be contacted within 10 minutes, contact the AV Clinician. - The initial attending MICA unit should not delay arrival at the scene to obtain PRBC. - Scene time should not be prolonged waiting for PRBC. - ARV / PIPER should be notified of any patient requiring PRBC that is not transported to a Major Trauma Centre.
 This facilitates early support of Regional Trauma Centres and arrangement of secondary transfer where appropriate.

-Supportive care should occur in parallel to other aspects of care in the primary survey if possible.
+• Supportive care should occur in parallel to other aspects of care in the primary survey if possible.